We give detailed, up-to-date and impartial information on various types of childcare to suit your needs, including:

 There are different types of out of school services so look around to find one that suits you and your child.

-Out of school services must be registered with the Scottish Commission for the Regulation of Care (the Care Commission) if they run for more than two hours a day and more than six days per year.
+Out of school services must be registered with the Care Inspectorate if they run for more than two hours a day and more than six days per year.
 Registered services are inspected each year.

 Childcare agencies can provide childcare in a child’s own home, at times which fit parental needs - such as in the evening or at weekends.